naishaHarper/task-manager/README.md

 ## task-manager
-A project I'm building to practise programming and improve my problem-solving skills.
+**A project I'm building to practise programming and improve my problem-solving skills.**

-I'm using this project to build my confidence in writing programs from scratch and to get more comfortable turning ideas into working software.
+# Task Manager

+This project is being developed to strengthen my programming and problem-solving skills through practical software development.

-The goal is to create a simple but reliable task management system while strengthening my understanding of programming logic and how different parts of an application work together.
+The goal is to build a reliable and well-structured task management system while developing strong foundations in software design, data handling, and user interaction.

 ---

-### Purpose
+## Purpose

-This project gives me a practical way to apply what I'm learning and improve my problem-solving skills through real development work.
+The purpose of this project is to practise building a complete application from the ground up, focusing on writing clean code, handling user input correctly, and organising data in a structured way.

 ---

-### Planned Features
+## Key Features

 - Add new tasks
 - Edit existing tasks
 - Delete tasks
 - Mark tasks as complete
 - Store task data
-- Handle user input safely
+- Handle user input and errors safely

 ---

-### Skills I'm Developing
+## Skills Being Developed

 - Programming fundamentals
 - Problem-solving
 - Object-oriented programming
+- Data handling and storage
-- Writing clear and organised code
+- Writing clean, maintainable code
 - Debugging and testing

 ---

-### Future Improvements
+## Future Improvements

 - Add task priorities
 - Add due dates
 - Search and filter tasks
 - Improve error handling
-- Connect the system to a database
+- Connect to a database

 ---

-### Status
+## Status

-Work in progress — building the system step by step while focusing on strong foundations.
+In development — building the system step by step while focusing on strong foundations.